drboramkim/drboramkim.github.io/_posts/2024-01-02-speech-visualization.markdown

 #project-date: April 2014
 #client: Start Bootstrap
 #category: Web Development
-description: I apply Ultrasound imaging techniques to analyze tongue movements in speech production and offer bio-visual feedback for speech therapy.
-Additionally, I utilize Electromagnetic Articulography (EMA) to study the articulatory movements of the tongue, lips, and jaw. <br/><br/> My doctoral training also provided fascinating insights into the mechanisms of speech production through these advanced techniques.
+description: I apply Ultrasound imaging techniques to analyze the shape of the tongue during speech production.
+This provides bio-visual feedback for speech therapy.
+Additionally, I utilize Electromagnetic Articulography (EMA) to study the articulatory movements of the tongue, lips, and jaw. <br/><br/> The results of these studies shed light on the mechanisms of speech production.
 ---